jhower786/imathas_web_guide/index.md

            <li>An IMathAS instructor account is required to use Live Poll.
 The account is always free.
 If you already have an instructor account, do not set up another one, just simply log in here, as usual: <a href="https://imathas.fiu.edu/">IMathAS Instructor Login</a> <br> <br> </li>
            <li>If you forgot your password or want to reset it, go here: <a href="https://imathas.fiu.edu/forms.php?action=resetpw">Password Reset</a> <br> <br> </li>
            <li>If you forgot your username, then look it up here: <a href="https://imathas.fiu.edu/forms.php?action=lookupusername">Username Lookup</a> <br> <br> </li>
-           <li>To establish your instructor account for the first time, make a request here: <a href="https://imathas.fiu.edu/newinstructor.php">Instructor Account Request</a> It takes up to 24 hours for your request to be approved; at the time of approval you will recieve a confirmation email sent to the email address you provided.<br> </li>
+           <li>To establish your instructor account for the first time, make a request here: <a href="https://imathas.fiu.edu/newinstructor.php">Instructor Account Request</a> It takes up to 24 hours for your request to be approved; at the time of approval you will receive a confirmation email sent to the email address you provided.<br> </li>
           </ul>
         </div>
     </li>